Cozy Peach Kitchen

 Ingredients

-• Onion, carrot, celery and garlic: Carrot is not traditionally used in stuffing but it adds a nice heartiness and pop of color to the recipe.
-Sauté this "mirepoix" in olive oil to create a flavorful base.
+• Onion, carrot, celery, and garlic: Carrot is not traditionally used in stuffing but it adds a nice heartiness and pop of color to this dish.
+Sauté this "mirepoix" in olive oil to create a flavorful vegetable base.

 • Vegetable broth: I recommend using a good, flavorful broth for this recipe since it contributes a lot to the stuffing flavor.
-Vegetable stock will also work.
+Better than Bouillon vegetable base is my go-to way to make flavorful broth.
+Chicken broth does work for those who aren't vegetarian.

-• Herbs: Parsley, sage, rosemary and thyme (yes, just like the song!) are bloomed in olive oil for optimum flavor.
+• Herbs: Parsley, sage, rosemary, and thyme (yes, just like the song!) add depth and robust flavor.
 I recommend using fresh herbs for maximum flavor but dry works too.
-One tablespoon fresh chopped herb can be replaced with one teaspoon dry.
+One tablespoon of fresh chopped herbs can be replaced with one teaspoon dry.

 Sourdough stuffing is made just like traditional stuffing.

-Steps one through 4 showing how to make sourdough stuffing.
+Steps 1 through 4 showing how to make stuffing.

-1. Sauté onion, carrot and celery in olive oil until softened.
-Add garlic and sauté a minute more or until golden and aromatic.
+1. Sauté vegetables: In a large skillet over medium heat, sauté onion, carrot, and celery in olive oil with salt until softened.
+Add garlic and sauté until golden and aromatic.

-2. Add the fresh herbs.
-Cook for another minute to bloom the herbs, adding extra olive oil as needed.
+2. Add the fresh herbs: Cook for another minute to bloom the herbs, stirring frequently to avoid burning the herbs.

-4. Place stale bread in an 8x11 or similarly sized baking dish (I'm using 10x10 in the photos).
-Drizzle with two tablespoons melted butter.
-Pour in the vegetable broth mixture, stirring to combine.
+4. Place torn pieces of stale sourdough bread in a 7x11-inch or similarly sized baking dish (I'm using 10x10 in the photos).
+Drizzle with two tablespoons of melted butter.
+Pour in the simmering vegetable broth mixture, stirring to combine.

 5. Sprinkle Parmesan evenly over the stuffing.
-Cover with foil and bake for 30 minutes.
+Cover with foil and bake for 30 minutes at 350F.
 Remove foil and bake another 10 minutes, until the cheese is golden and bubbling.

 • Different bread options: If you are just looking for a vegetarian stuffing recipe but don't necessarily want to use sourdough, you can use a more traditional option like white bread.

-• Sausage: You can cook sausage alongside the veggies for a heartier stuffing option.
+• Sausage: You can cook sausage alongside the vegetables for a sausage sourdough stuffing option.
 I usually use a meatless option like Beyond Sausage, but any kind works!

 Does bread need to be stale for stuffing?